As social networking grows, so too does the consensus that we don’t care about idealistic scenarios from the sexist ads from the 50s.

 That’s what stock photography needs to aim for.
 (And guess what?
 That article was trending too) Although the comments are aimed at both stock agencies and photographers, these stock photography sites seem to dictate what can and cannot be accepted into their websites.
 Many of the largest stock photography sites are arrogant enough to think they know what images you should take.
 If a photographer submits images that do not fit into the fold of what they believe is good stock photography, they reject it.
 Talk about good old peer pressure, no?
 This is all old-school thinking; stock agencies suffer from outdated images and costly pricing.

 Kozzi is one of the largest private collections of images in the world!

 God no. And yet, you have to have the license to use images.
 Those websites I was talking about before?
 Buzzfeed and the like?
 Underneath each image, you will see which website they retrieved the image from, and most of the time, yes, it is from a stock photography website.
 The problem?
 Just think of how much traffic a website like Buzzfeed gets every day.
 They can afford to use expensive subscriptions.
 Can everyone?
 No.

-We Kozzi try to buck the trend.
-First, on the price front, Kozzi can’t be beaten – high-resolution images cost only $1.00, including vector EPS clipart files.
+We at Kozzi try to buck the trend.
+First, on the price front, Kozzi high-resolution images cost only $5.00, including vector EPS clipart files.

 Feel confident that all the images on Kozzi are legal.
-Each image on Kozzi is produced by Kozzi himself.
-These days the last thing you want is to be tangled up in any sort of legal infraction involving copyright infringement.
-Especially as your webpage or blog gets more traffic and more people start to notice (I’m keeping my fingers crossed for all of you who haven’t broken through the mold yet), it’s vital to have the license to the images you use.
-So unless you have the recourses and time to produce the images yourself, it’s pretty standard to go to a stock photography site.
+Each image on Kozzi is produced internally.
+The last thing you want these days is to be tangled up in any legal infraction involving copyright infringement.
+However, especially as your webpage or blog gets more traffic and more people start to notice (I’m keeping my fingers crossed for all of you who haven’t broken through the mold yet), it’s vital to have the license to the images you use.
+So unless you have the recourses and time to produce the photos yourself, it’s pretty standard to go to a stock photography site.